chingu-voyages/voyage-project-tier2-expensesplitter/README.md

 - Data Persistence

   - [ ] Implement local storage to save expense group data in the browser
-  - [ ] Implement cloud storage for storing receipts as described in the previous sections

   - [ ] Add ability to export data (e.g., PDF, Excel or as a chart)

+- Structure
+- [ ] Implement cloud storage for storing receipts using one of the providers in the list below or one of your own choice:
+    - [Firebase Firestore](https://firebase.google.com/docs/storage/web/upload-files) has free storage buckets for up to 5GB storage, 50k/day download operations, 20k/day upload operations but limited to only one free bucket per project
+    - [Amazon S3](https://aws.amazon.com/s3/?did=ft_card&trk=ft_card) offers a 12 months free trial for 5GB, 20k Get requests, 2000 put requests
+    - [Cloudinary](https://cloudinary.com/documentation/frontend_sdks) has a free tier for 3 users per account and up to 25GB of storage

 - User Interface and Experience

   - [ ] Ensure the application provides a seamless user experience for managing expenses and viewing balances